CodeAsm/lfs-pacman/README.md

 Now run the following command as your non-root user from the build directory:

 ```
-makepkg --skipchecksums
+makepkg
 ```

-We're skipping the checksums because we don't have OpenSSL installed yet.

-If all goes well, this should have created a file that you can now install as follows, as root this time:
+If all goes well, this should have created a file that you can now install as follows, as root this time (thus, logout, use the chroot command like you would in 7.4.
+Entering the Chroot Environment):

 ```
-pacman -U --force pacman-5.0.2-2-x86_64.pkg.tar.gz
+pacman -U pacman-5.0.2-2-x86_64.pkg.tar.gz
 ```

-`--force` is required as these files already exist and we're intentionally reinstalling overtop of them.
+Before starting with stage 3, you left the LFS book at **7.13.
+Cleaning up and Saving the Temporary System** Continue from there
+ - backup your tools

+Come back after you have read **8.2.
+Package Management**

 ## Stage 3 - Installing packages of chapter eight of the LFS book